ESTHER-OLA/form-assgn/README.md

 Users should be able to:

 - Find the form interactive
-- should contain users details that they will be able to choose their choice deatils in the select field
+- should contain users details that they will be able to choose their choice details in the select field

 ### Links